csd113/VeggieCoin_Wiki/our-goal/Our-Goal.md

-# :apple: :pineapple: What is Veggie coin all about? :banana: :strawberry:
+# :apple: :pineapple: What is VeggieCoin all about? :banana: :strawberry:

 Every year, 2.7 million dogs and cats are slaughtered at animal shelters, due to a lack of space to accommodate them, and a low number of adoptive homes.